wintercms/docs/backend-views-partials.md

         <?= Form::close() ?>
     <?php Block::endPut() ?>

-The layout is executed in the final section by overriding the **body** placeholder used by every back-end layout.
+The layout is executed in the final section by overriding the **body** placeholder used by every backend layout.
 It wraps everything with a `<form />` HTML tag and renders the child layout called **form-with-sidebar**.
 This file is located in `modules\backend\layouts\form-with-sidebar.htm`.